 Level Performance Descriptors High Performance In the context of the Level of Demand of the question, 4-5 marks Learners spell and punctuate with consistent accuracy, and consistently use vocabulary and sentence structures to achieve effective control of meaning.
-In the context of the Level of Demand of the question Performance Learners spell and punctuate with considerable accuracy, and 2-3 marks use a considerable range of vocabulary and sentence structures to achieve general control of meaning.
-Threshold Performance In the context of the Level of Demand of the question, 1 mark Learners spell and punctuate with reasonable accuracy, and use a reasonable range of vocabulary and sentence structures; any errors do not hinder meaning in the response.
+Intermediate Performance In the context of the Level of Demand of the question, Performance Learners spell and punctuate with considerable accuracy, 2-3 marks and use a considerable range of vocabulary and sentence There is a labor for the second structures to achieve general control of meaning.
+Threshold Performance In the context of the Level of Demand of the question, 1 mark Learners spell and punctuate with reasonable accuracy, and use a reasonable range of vocabulary and sentence structures; any errors do not hinder meaning in the 0 magnitus response.
 0 marks Candidates do not reach the threshold performance outlined in the performance descriptor above.

-7. A Taste of Honey
+7. A Taste of Honey Replaced by Leave Taking from 2025 onwards.